nepito/pruebas/README.md

 desarrolladores liberan las unidades de prueba para el código en conjunción con que las prueba.
 Las pruebas te permiten los beneficios de tener un código más simple, con la seguridad para refactorizar, con documentación precisa y actualizada y diseños más modulares.(https://en.wikipedia.org/wiki/Unit_testing#Extreme_programming)
-The test code is considered a first class project artifact in that it is maintained at the same quality as the implementation code, with all duplication removed.
-Developers release unit testing code to the code repository in conjunction with the code it tests.
-Extreme programming's thorough unit testing allows the benefits mentioned above, such as simpler and more confident code development and refactoring, simplified code integration, accurate documentation, and more modular designs[]

 ## TDD